 When to plant

-In zones 7 and above, beautyberry can be planted anytime the ground isn’t frozen.
-For adventurous gardeners further north, plant in the spring to get plants well-established before winter.
+From North Carolina south, beautyberry can be planted anytime the ground isn’t frozen.
+For adventurous gardeners further north, plant in the spring through mid-summer to get plants well-established before winter.

 If planting in a group, space plants 5 to 7 ft. apart.